 Assistantship

 Students will be notified over the summer of a virtual assistantship presentation that they should view carefully.
 Listings of available positions will be provided prior to the presentation.
-During Orientation there will be scheduled times for assistantship students to bring their identification documents for copying; staff will be present to answer questions that may arise regarding the assistantship application, interview and assignment process.
+During Orientation there will be scheduled times for assistantship students to bring their identification documents for copying; staff will be present to answer questions that may arise regarding the assistantship application, interview, and assignment process.
 Students who were not awarded an assistantship should not plan to attend.
-All assistantship awards are final and it is not possible to be awarded or apply for an assistantship if you have not already been awarded one.
-It is important that all payroll documents are submitted as soon as possible in order to be paid in September.
+All assistantship awards are final, and it is not possible to be awarded or apply for an assistantship if you have not already been awarded one.
+It is important that all payroll documents are submitted as soon as possible to be paid in September.

 When you apply for a position, be sure to include your resume and any other details that you wish to share with the supervisor (and/or contact person).
 Please make sure your resume includes your current contact information and Duke email address.
 Supervisors may not commit an assistantship position to a student before assignments are confirmed.